nirudi98/hello-world/README.md

 new repository

 Hello people,
-new github user here! trying out my first priject in github :)
+new github user here! trying out my first project in github :)